 On June 2, 2010, we entered into a mineral exploration and mining lease agreement with New Daney Company, Inc. covering seven unpatented lode claims.
 These claims are located in Lyon County and are contiguous with the Company's Spring Valley mineral holdings.
+The lease began with a 5-year Exploration Term, followed by a 5-year Primary Term.
 All production from the property is subject to a 3% NSR.
 Once permits have been obtained to put the property into production, lease payments will be treated as advance royalties, which will be credited against the NSR.
 The Company makes advance minimum royalty payments of \$200 per month.
 The lease is for an initial term of five years.
 We have the option, if we believe the property warrants further development, to extend an additional five years and then continuously thereafter as long as exploration, development, mining, or processing operations are conducted on a continuous basis.

-The lease was amended December 18, 2015 to extend the lease through 2020, and to include an option to purchase the claims, including the NSR, for \$100,000.
+The lease was amended December 18, 2015, to extend the lease through 2020, and to include an option to purchase the claims, including the NSR, for \$100,000.
+The Company has committed to drill at least 3,600 feet of reverse circulation holes.